 Some theologians don't think Jesus answers a question about the destruction of the temple.
 They think he is talking about what happens before his second coming.
 But this doesn't make good sense of the text.
 There is no indication that Jesus ignores their question.
-And if we look down to verse 30, he says, "I tell you the truth, this generation will certainly not pass away until all these things have happened."
+And if we look down to verse 30, he says, "Truly, I say to you, this generation will not pass away until all these things take place."
 I believe we should take Jesus' words there at face value.
 What he's about to say will happen within one generation from when he was speaking.
 It appears that in the Bible, a generation can last for forty years (see Ps.
-95:10).7 So, if Jesus is speaking in 30 or 33, and the temple is destroyed in 70, he is right: the events that he predicts come to pass in one generation.
+95:10).
+So, if Jesus is speaking in 30 or 33, and the temple is destroyed in 70, he is right: the events that he predicts come to pass in one generation.